questrov/ROV-Pi/source/operation.rst

 Dashboard
 ---------

-Shown at the top half of almost every page for at-a-glance system status Blue box shows thruster directions and forces.
+Shown at the top half of almost every page for at-a-glance system status.

+Blue box shows thruster directions and forces.
 Click on percentages to cycle through %thrust, lbs force, and rpm.

 Depth, altitude, and heading readout:
 	- Depth shown from Herc Paro
 	- Altitude shown from Herc DVL.
 Reads 0.0 when DVL has zero beams